 Here is a little known fact of American history.
 Monteagle, Tennessee could be called the cradle of the Civil Rights Movement.
-Before the Civil Rights Movement began, Martin Luther King, Jr., Ralph Abernathy, Rosa Parks and many other future leaders of the Movement were trained in non-violent action at Highlander Folk School in Monteagle, Tennessee in workshops led by Myles Horton, a white Tennessean.
+Before the Civil Rights Movement began, Martin Luther King, Jr., Ralph Abernathy, Rosa Parks and many other future leaders of the Movement were trained in non-violent action at Highlander Folk School in Monteagle, Tennessee.
+The school was founded and led by Myles Horton, a white Tennessean.
+One of the main instructors was an African American woman, Septima Clark.

-Horton suffered much persecution for his bold stand for liberty and justice for all.
+Horton suffered much persecution for his bold stand for liberty and justice for all in the days of Jim Crow racism in Tennessee.
 In 1960 his school, home, and land were seized by the State of Tennessee and he was forced to move out of Monteagle.

 As we drove down a one lane country road we finally saw a sign that read “Old Highlander Road.”
 We turned left and then we found the building, now a private residence, where First Lady Eleanor Roosevelt once spoke, where Pete Seeger sang, and where many of America’s Civil Rights leaders were trained.

 There is nothing to mark this spot in Tennessee that was so influential in bringing about a freer America.
-However, the vision, the humility, and the greatness that came together there, although mainly unknown or forgotten, rang in my heart today.
+However, the vision, the humility, and the greatness that came together there, although mainly unknown or forgotten, rang in my heart as a saw the building that had helped a movement.

 Read some of Dr. King’s bold and politically incorrect statements by clicking here.